KnowHow866/AI_term_project_Recommender/README.md

 1. Add UserReview, FoodCategory

-2. Do we need to Model "User Preference" ?
+2. Do we need to Model "User Preference" ? -> Temporary Not

+3. Make provide 'id' in json file can be auto loaded, if no id is provided, auto generate id

+4. Please start to aad loading data to '/data' and write your algorithm

 ---
 ## <p id=model>Model</p>